Miroslav Bulešić

-Miroslav Bulešić (13 May 1920 - 24 August 1947) was a Roman Catholic Croatian priest.
-He studied in Rome before being recalled to his native Istria where he was ordained in 1943 during World War II prior to two parish postings where he became a vocal critic of Communism.
+Miroslav Bulešić (13 May 1920 - 24 August 1947) was a Croatian Catholic priest.
+He studied in Rome before being recalled to his native Istria where he was ordained in 1943 during World War II prior to two parish postings where he became a vocal critic of communism.
 He renewed his parishes through well-organized pastoral activities and was a promoter of frequent sacramental reception.
-But his criticism of Communism saw him make enemies who soon set upon and succeeded in killing him.
+But his criticism of communism saw him make enemies who soon killed him.

-He was beatified in Croatia on 28 September 2013 on the recognition of the fact that he was killed in odium fidei ("in hatred of the faith"); Cardinal Angelo Amato presided over the beatification on the behalf of Pope Francis.
+He was beatified in Pula, Croatia on 28 September 2013 on the recognition of the fact that he was killed in odium fidei ("in hatred of the faith"); Cardinal Angelo Amato presided over the beatification on the behalf of Pope Francis.